hugo-porto/theme/README.md

    hugo mod init github.com/<your username>/<your repo name>
    ```

-5. Add the Hugo Porto theme as a Hugo module in your configuration file:
+5. Add the `hugo-porto` theme as a Hugo module in your configuration file:

    ```toml
    [module]